adamkocsis/Rcourse/Exercises/2022-11-14f_message_7_divisible.md

 #### Part 1

-Using a `while()` loop, write a bit of code that prints out values that prints out all values between 1 and 1000, that are divisible by 7!
+Using a `while()` loop, write a bit of code that prints out all values between 1 and 1000, that are divisible by 7!

 #### Part 2